Arnav0400/personal-5fb50/content/time.md

       #### FEBRUARY, 2020

-      1. Organised an in class Kaggle competition, ‘Classify this movie’ for the students of IIT(ISM) Dhanbad.
+      *   Organised an inclass Kaggle competition, ‘Classify this movie’ for the students of IIT(ISM) Dhanbad.
 The task was to predict the genre of the movie on the basis of its poster.

       #### DECEMBER, 2019

-      1. Attended Nepal Winter School in AI in Pokhara, Nepal organized by NAAMII, Nepal.
+      *   Attended Nepal Winter School in AI in Pokhara, Nepal organized by NAAMII, Nepal.

       #### NOVEMBER, 2019

-      1. Became Kaggle Competitions Expert
+      *   Became Kaggle Competitions Expert

-      2. Secured 8th place (Gold) in Severstal: Steel Defect Detection among 2,431 teams.
+      *   Secured 8th place (Gold) in Severstal: Steel Defect Detection among 2,431 teams \[Solution writeup].

-      3. Secured 82nd place (Bronze) in Understanding Clouds from Satellite Images among 1,538 teams.
+      *   Secured 82nd place (Bronze) in Understanding Clouds from Satellite Images among 1,538 teams.

       #### OCTOBER, 2019

-      1. Started Internship at SpectrumAI.
-Worked on real-time monitoring of Livestock through multi Object Tracking with Segmentation based two-stage networks.
+      *   Started Internship at SpectrumAI.
+Worked on real time monitoring of Livestock through multi Object Tracking with Segmentation based two stage networks.
 Further Temporal Connections of masks.
     actions: []
     type: section_content